devjuliocjc/cp4i-bootcamp/README.md

 Set a default storage class for your cluster:
 </summary>

-1. If you have provisioned your OCP cluster in Tech Zone you can use the following script to set the proper default storage class:
+1. The OCP cluster was provisioned Tech Zone use the following script to set the proper default storage class:
    ```
    scripts/99-odf-tkz-set-scs.sh
    ```